Code-Institute-Submissions/Professional-Training-Development/README.md

 		* Click on the link to access the published website: [Professional Training and Development](https://naoisegaffney.github.io/Professional-Training-Development/)

 Local deployment is performed in Visual Studio Code to the local LiveServer Web Server.

+When using Visual Studio Code with GitHub I perform the following steps:

+* Testing and Development
+	* As I work in Visual Studio Code and make changes in any code, as soon as I save the changes the LiveServer Web Server automatically updates the browser to show the changes.
+	* I use separate versions for testing and development.
+		* Testing consists of trying new features and functions as snippets first, then in the current code, and when all works well the code is transferred to my main development environment.
+* Deployment
+	* To track all new and modified files from the working directory to the staging area.
+		* Click on Source Control (branch-icon on the left of the screen).
+		* Click on More Actions... (...) and click on 'Stage All Changes'
+	* To save all staged changes, along with a brief description from the user, in a “commit” to the local repository.
+		* Click on Source Control (branch-icon on the left of the screen).
+		* Click on More Actions... (...) and click on 'Commit All'
+		* Enter a short description in the text box and press Enter.
+	* To push changes in the local repository to the GitHub.
+		* Click on Source Control (branch-icon on the left of the screen).
+		* Click on More Actions... (...) and click on 'Commit All'
+* Publishing
+	* Go to (click on link) [Project Repository](https://github.com/NaoiseGaffney/Professional-Training-Development)
+		* Click on Settings.
+Scroll down to GitHub Pages.
+		* Under Source click on the Select Source button, and select 'master branch'.
+		* After a couple of minutes a message above Source says the following: "Your site is published at https://naoisegaffney.github.io/Professional-Training-Development/".
+		* Click on the link to access the published website: [Professional Training and Development](https://naoisegaffney.github.io/Professional-Training-Development/)

 ## Credits
 ![GaffCo Consulting Logo](https://github.com/NaoiseGaffney/Professional-Training-Development/blob/master/docs/GaffCo%20-%20Background.png)